sid22794/_task/README.md

 ## To run  this project follow these steps
 #1. npm install --> This will install all dependencies.
-#2. nmp start   --> This will run server.
+#2. npm start   --> This will run server.